Annotated Bibliography of Works on Post-Postmodernism

 Dember, Greg.
 Say Hello to Metamodernism!: Understanding Today's Culture of Ironesty, Felt Experience, and Empathic Reflexivity.
 2024.

-• A popularizing account by a non-academic who is involved in developing the Vermeulen/van den Akker version of metamodernism.
+- A popularizing account of metamodernism by a non-academic who is involved in developing the Vermeulen/van den Akker version of metamodernism.
+Chapters on film, music, television, literary fiction, philosophy and religion.
 I hope to review this book soon.

 Eshelman, Raoul.
 Performatism, or the End of Postmodernism.
 Aurora CO 2008.